open-joinbase/joinbase.io/content/docs/references/install.md

 template = "docs/page.html"

 [extra]
-lead = "Basic configuration for joinbase." toc = true top = false
+lead = "Basic configuration for JoinBase." toc = true top = false
 +++

 ## Install

-joinbase does not need to be installed.
-The joinbase release is shipped in a compressed package.
+JoinBase does not need to be installed.
+The JoinBase release is shipped in a compressed package.
 Just decompress it to any directory of your machine.
 Then, go to decompressed directory to use.

 ## Prerequisites

 * Operation system

-Currently, joinbase only supports Linux distributions with modern kernels, for example , [Ubuntu 20.04 LTS](https://releases.ubuntu.com/20.04/), [Amazon Linux 2](https://aws.amazon.com/amazon-linux-2).
+Currently, JoinBase only supports Linux distributions with modern kernels, for example , [Ubuntu 20.04 LTS](https://releases.ubuntu.com/20.04/), [Amazon Linux 2](https://aws.amazon.com/amazon-linux-2).
 Feel free to ask for help if you have problems on the running operation system. ([Windows WSL2](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) may be also supported for development and functional evaluation.)

 * Storage